 - Data from Wordstream – WordStream helps thousands of businesses with their Google advertising.
 They compiled their data from those thousands of accounts in order to generate industry benchmarks.
 We spoke with one of their data scientists in order to interpret the data for Google ad costs.

 Want some free advertising to get started?
-When you sign up with Bluehost.com, you get a domain name, website, business email AND $200 in free advertising with Google and Bing, all for $2.95 per month.
-We show you how to set everything up yourself here.
+When you sign up with Bluehost.com, you get a domain name, website, business email AND $150 in free advertising with Google and Bing, all for $2.95 per month.
+Click here for instructions on claiming your ad credit or learn how to set up your WordPress site here.

 How Much Does Google Advertising Cost?